error404xbt/error404xbt/advance_ai_agents/deep_researcher_agent/README.md

 ## Installation

-Follow these steps to set up the **Deep Researcher Agent** on your machine:
+Follow these steps to set up the **error404xbt AGENT** on your machine:

 1. **Install `uv`** (if you don’t have it):